 Create the directory

-/usr/local/monitoring-plugins.pro/netapp-rest (if it does not already exist) and untar the downloaded archive to it.
+/usr/local/monitoring-plugins.pro/netapp-rest/etc (if it does not already exist) and untar the downloaded archive to its parent.

 The above tar command is the short form of: